PrincetonUniversity/MosaicSim/InstallationCompilationExecution.md

 # MosaicSim

-MosaicSim is LLVM based lightweight modular simulator for heterogeneous systems, offering accuracy and agility designed specifically for hardware-software co-design explorations.
+MosaicSim is an LLVM-based lightweight modular simulator for heterogeneous systems.
+It offers accuracy and agility and is designed specifically for hardware-software co-design explorations.

-## Quickstart
+## Dependecies

 This project depends on the following packages: